Philip Spratt: Early life

-University and early Communist activity
+University and early communist activity

 Philip Spratt won a university scholarship in 1921 to study mathematics at Downing College, Cambridge.
 He wrote in his memoirs: "But I was in no mood to devote myself to my proper studies, or to associate with the dull dogs who stuck to theirs.
 I dabbled in literature and philosophy and psychology and anthropology."
-He was awarded a First-class degree on completing the Mathematics tripos.
-He joined the Union Society, the University Labour Club and a private discussion society called the Heretics, of which Charles Kay Ogden was president; Frank P. Ramsey, I.A.
-Richards and Patrick Blackett often attended.
-Philip Spratt, Maurice Dobb, John Desmond Bernal, Ivor Montagu, the historian Allen Hutt, A. L. Morton, A. L. Bacharach, Barnet Woolf and Michael Roberts comprised the tiny handful of Communist Party members at the university at that time.
+He achieved a third-class award for Part I of the mathematics tripos in 1922.
+He joined the Union Society, the University Labour Club and a private discussion society called the Heretics, of which Charles Kay Ogden was president; Frank P. Ramsey, I. A. Richards and Patrick Blackett often attended.
+Philip Spratt, Maurice Dobb, John Desmond Bernal, Ivor Montagu, the historian Allen Hutt, A. L. Morton, A. L. Bacharach, Barnet Woolf, and Michael Roberts comprised the tiny handful of Communist Party members at the university at that time.
 Spratt, Woolf and Roberts would sell the Worker's Weekly to railwaymen at the town railway station or canvass the working-class areas of Cambridge.
 Spratt worked, for a while, at the Labour Research Department in the Metropolitan Borough of Deptford, and was a member of the London University Labour Party.

 In 1926, at the age of 24, he was asked by Clemens Dutt (the elder brother of Rajani Palme Dutt) to journey to India as a Comintern agent to organise the working of the then nascent Communist Party of India, and in particular to launch a Workers and Peasants' Party as a legal cover for their activities.
 He was expected to arrange for the infiltration of CPI members into the Congress party, trade unions and youth leagues to obtain leadership of them.
 Spratt was also asked to write a pamphlet on China, urging India to follow the example of the Kuomintang.
 He was accompanied to India by Ben Bradley and Lester Hutchinson.